Veni Emmanuel (O Come, O Come, Emmanuel)

 Robert J. Morgan, _Then Sings My Soul, Book 2: 150 of the World's Greatest Hymn Stories_, Nelson, 2004, pp. 80-81, "O Come, O come, Emmanuel" (1 text, 1 tune)

 Manuscripts of this era are very difficult to date; book hands hardly changed from the twelfth to fifteenth centuries.
 The New Oxford Book of Carols proposes a thirteenth century date for the manuscript.
+I would have guessed, based on the writing and ornaments, that it's fourteenth century (but I haven't seen it in color).
 We can at least say that it is from the fifteenth century or earlier, with the text very likely older.
 The Latin was in print by no later than 1710, in the Psalterium Cantionum Catholicarum (Reynolds, p.
 155)

 Stulken, p.
 134, gives a hint as to how the earlier dates may have arisen.
 Much of it seems to have been based on a series of Latin antiphons (the "O antiphons") which were sung in December and which date back to the ninth century.
 Reflections of several of them can be found in the hymn: